Get started with Ramp Procurement agents

 Better use of expert time

 Legal, Security, and Finance teams spend too much time gathering information instead of evaluating it.
-Policies let them focus on judgment instead of search tasks.
+Agents let them focus on judgment instead of search tasks.

 Scalable processes

 As request volume grows, the manual effort required for reviews grows even faster.
-Policies help teams scale without increasing headcount or adding friction.
+Agents help teams scale without increasing headcount or adding friction.

 Prerequisites and access